- Academic Honesty Booklet: edited by Judy Hunter

 - Design your academic load to accommodate the extra time you will be spending on your internship.

 - For the Internship in Applied Sociology, students work 14 hours a week at internship sites in Des Moines, Grinnell, and surrounding areas.
 Class discussions and assignments focus on internship experiences from a sociological perspective.
 Applications for internships are made to the Internship Coordinator in the Career Development Office prior to spring or fall break for the following semester.
-Learning contracts must be approved by the instructor, the work site supervisor, the student's academic advisor, and the Dean of the College.
+Learning contracts must be approved by the instructor, the work site supervisor, the student's academic adviser, and the Dean of the College.
 Applicants must be a third or fourth year student in good academic standing.
 You must also have taken two sociology courses numbered 200 or above.

 Graduate School Guides